 Virtual Course Catalogue

 Explore JLU’s Virtual Course Catalogue, a collection of approximately 50 courses spanning all 11 faculties.
-These courses are available in a range of languages, including English, German, Spanish, and more, offering flexibility and accessibility to a global audience.
-The programme also includes online German language courses, enabling students to improve their linguistic skills while pursuing academic growth.
+These courses are available in a range of languages, including English, German, Spanish, Italian, and more, offering flexibility and accessibility to a global audience.
+The programme also includes online language courses, enabling students to improve their linguistic skills while pursuing academic growth.

 Designed with flexibility in mind, the Virtual Course Catalogue offers a diverse array of courses and formats to suit different time zones and the unique academic requirements of JLU’s partner universities.
 Whether you are looking for subject-specific modules or language development opportunities, the catalogue is tailored to provide an enriching and personalised educational experience.